zelmario/Big-hole/README.md

 ## Installation
 1. Clone the repository
 2. Navigate to the project directory
-3. Install dependencies: `pip install -r requeriments.txt`
+3. Install dependencies: `pip install -r requirements.txt`
 4. Make the decoder and the script executables: `chmod +x ftdc_decoder bighole.sh`
 6. Run the script with the diagnostic data folder as argument: `./bighole.sh /home/any_directory/diagnostic.data/`